-Home schooling in Hong Kong will be extended past April 20 until further notice.
-Keeping students motivated as this unusual state of affairs continues may require some extra magic on the part of parents.
-Try these tricks to keep kids learning.
+Home schooling in Hong Kong is back until further notice.
+Keeping students motivated may require some extra support on the part of parents.

-- Try a change of scenery.
 Try having different subjects in different rooms.
 The brain loves novelty and a new setting can be just what some students need to stay motivated to learn.
-If your family has NOT been travelling in the last few weeks you may consider finding a picnic table or quiet cafe for online study.
+Depending on your level of comfort, you might consider finding a picnic table or quiet cafe for online study.
 Of course, observe proper social distancing guidelines when doing so.

-- Let them listen to music.
 Music has a well-known mood lifting effect.
-Make sure the music they choose does not have lyrics as these are distracting to the brain.
-Classical music or sound recordings, such as ocean waves, or “nature” sounds are good choices.
+The best choices are classical/instrumental music or sound recordings (such as ocean waves, or “nature” sounds) as lyrics can sometimes be distracting.
 Playing the same music or sounds during study time can help signal to your brain that it now time to focus and concentrate.
 Then when it’s off, it’s time to relax.
 Do so on the condition that they must be productive while listening.

-- Take a break.
-It goes without saying that kids should be taking regular breaks throughout their online school day to stretch, move, eat, and let their minds roam free.
+It goes without saying that kids should be taking regular breaks throughout their online school day to stretch, exercise (at least 60 minutes a day), eat, and let their minds roam free.
 On the weekends, be sure to set school aside completely and do pleasurable activities as a family such as playing boardgames, cooking or baking, making art, or getting outdoors.

-- Bribery… I mean rewards.
 Everyone loves rewards, and offering your child the chance to earn something is an excellent source of motivation.
 These rewards do not have to be big: it can be a sticker on a worksheet, a movie night at the end of the week, pizza night, or a new book or board game.
 Feel free to use charts to show progress towards longer term rewards – the accumulation of stars or checks will be a strong visual to support continued good work.
-Consider using daily, weekly or even monthly rewards that can only be attained by consistent work.
 Be mindful of the child’s age and their sense of time.
 For younger kids, a week might as well be a year so they need something more immediate.
 Older kids or teens can handle longer term.

 Do you need help keeping your children motivated?
 Contact the BFDC.
 We can help.